Jwink3101/PyFiSync/README.md

 * Exclude a specific folder: `/path/to/folder/` (where `/` is the start of the sync directory
 * Exclude all files that start with `file`: `file*`
 * Exclude all files that start with `file` in a specific directory: `/path/to/file*`

+#### Exclude if Present

+PyFiSync allows for exclusion of a directory due to the presence of a specified file name (the contents of the file do not matter, only the presence of it).

+Unlike regular exclusions which halt traversing deeper into an excluded directory tree, `exclude_if_present` is a filter applied after the fact.
+This approach is safer as adding an exclusion file on one side will not cause a delete to be incorrectly propagated.
+It does come at a small performance penalty as the excluded directory is is initially traversed

 ### Symlinks